Few things are as wasteful as a mobile phone. Designed to be discarded, even the latest model can seem outdated before it’s out of the box.

 Developing phones that use ethically sourced precious metals, Fairphone believes consumers deserve and want “fair smartphones… designed and produced with minimal harm to people and planet.”
 The first model used tin and tantalum from the Democratic Republic of Congo (DRC) and the second phone used gold extracted from Peru.

 While design and marketing creates a veneer of ultra-modernity around big-brand models, the truth is that in an age of technological openness, public participation in development of operating software is woefully out-dated.
 Fairphone have introduced an open source design process that allows people to develop the tools they want for their mobiles and simultaneously extend the phone’s lifespan.
 The recently launched version two of Fairphone features modular design utilising easier-to-understand components, so – with a little help from iFixit – when things go wrong users can repair their own phones.
-Suddenly, our mobiles are no longer quite so throwaway.
+Suddenly, our mobiles are no longer quite so throwaway, which is a very good call.

 Michael is a former British Magazine Writer of the Year and two times Columnist of the Year.
 He is a regular contributor to Wired, author of a social history of the AK47 and his cultural and travel writing appears in the Financial Times and New Statesman.